Sage/streamlinejs/README.md

 The transformation engine will convert all the calls to which you pass the _callback plug_ inside the function body into traditional node.js-style calls with callbacks.
 The transformed code will be very similar to the code you would have written by hand
 (in the case of the `fileLength` function, it will be similar to the callback version that we gave above).

-Note: if you look at the generated code you won't see the `err` parameter because it is hidden in a small callback wrapper.

 One very important point is that the transformation engine knows how to convert _all_ the constructs of the Javascript language.
 So, the calls that contain the _callback plug_ can be placed anywhere in your code: subexpressions, `if` statements, `while` loops, even `try/catch/finally`.

 For example, you can write code like: